yevgenykuz/.dotfiles/README.rst

 Initial setup and configuration
 ###############################

-| This is my initial setup procedure of a Linux Mint >20 machine with Cinnamon.
+| This is my initial setup procedure of a my development machine.
+| It supports the following flavours:

+* A home box running Linux Mint >20 machine with Cinnamon, including visual aspects like applets and themes, i/o drivers, cinnamon configuration
+* Minimal procedure suitable for virtual machines
+* Minimal procedure suitable for WSL on windows
+* A home box running MacOS

 | Perform the steps in the following order.
-| If used for a virtual machine or WSL, start from `Install Git`_.
+| If used for a virtual machine or WSL, skip SSH and GPG keys creation and start from `Install Git`_.

 -----